-In a table that already has lines, you cannot change the table properties and .
+In a table that already has lines, you cannot change the table properties Name and Column type.
 Once you have deleted all lines, you can change these properties.
 If required, create a backup copy of the table beforehand.

 Exiting the structure editor